omrsfylmz/kodluyoruzilkrepo/README.md

-# Kodluyoruz Ilk Repo
+# Kodluyoruz First Repo

-Bu repo [Kodluyoruz](https://www.kodluyoruz.org) Front-End Eğitiminde oluşturduğumuz ilk repo. İçerisinde bir adet README dosyası, bir adet de index.html barındırıyor.
+This the repo created for [Kodluyoruz](https://www.kodluyoruz.org) Front-End Challenge

 ## Installation

-Öncelikle projeyi clonelayın.
+First Clone Project

     git@github.com:omrsfylmz/kodluyoruzilkrepo.git

 ## Usage

-Projeyi cloneladıktan sonra Visual Studio Code programında açınız.
+After cloning project you can open following the instructions below.

-Linux için:
+Linux :

     cd kodluyoruzilkrepo
     code .

 ## Contributing

-Pull requestler kabul edilir.
-Büyük değişiklikler için, lütfen önce neyi değiştirmek istediğinizi tartışmak için bir konu açınız :)
+Pull requests are acceptable.
+For big changes, please create a pull request and describe what you want to change and how.

 ## License